wenchitseng/Alteryx_Demand_Elasticity/README.md

 </div>

-- **2024 Pricing Strategiy:** This dataset includes the company's 2024 pricing strategy.
+- **2024 Pricing Strategy:** This dataset includes the company's 2024 pricing strategy.
 We will later compare it with the results of time series forecasts based on historical sales data to assess the accuracy of our predictions.
 <div align=center>
 <img width="704" alt="image" src="https://github.com/user-attachments/assets/444820a2-409c-49b7-bb6e-af74996a9eac">
 </div>